 Now put your 4.2mm drill bit in the power drill and try to enlarge that marked spot through the charging handle slot while making sure that the enlarged spot is again between the top and bottom of the charging handle slot.
-You can now drill into the marked spot you created and try to drill as straight as you can into the bolt.
+You can now remove the bolt carrier from the upper and drill into the marked spot you created, trying to stay as straight as possible while you drill into the bolt.
 Make sure you do not cant the drill bit in any way.